tropiano/sandrina/README.md

 [NOTE]
 If docker has not been confgured to be run without root privileges, consider to run the commands with `sudo`.

+### Web Applications

+Once run the `manage-datum-analitica` script with the command

+* `manage-datum-analitica build`

+Navigate to the following link: http://0.0.0.0:5000/.
+This is the home page.

+The template for every regione is the same.
+You can see here for Toscana: http://0.0.0.0:5000/Toscana/comuni

+To check for different regione just replace the regione name.
+For Sicilia http://0.0.0.0:5000/Sicilia/comuni